-1. It is the chair's responsibility to ensure that every year each tenure-eligible junior faculty member as well as each tenure-ineligible faculty member after her or his fourth year at the College has the opportunity to have an annual meeting with members of the R&P (normally a subgroup of 3-4 senior faculty) to provide an assessment of the candidate's progress and prospects for reappointment and/or tenure.
+1. It is the chair's responsibility to ensure that every year each tenure-eligible junior faculty member as well as each ISL, senior ISL, lecturer and/or senior lecturer has the opportunity to have an annual meeting with members of the R&P (normally a subgroup of 3-4 senior faculty) to provide an assessment of the candidate's progress and prospects for reappointment and/or tenure.
 The chair produces a report of this meeting, which is countersigned by the candidate and a copy of which is retained in the department files.
 The candidate's signature reflects acknowledgment that the annual conversation took place and that the report reflects what occurred in that meeting, not necessarily agreement with its judgments; substantive or evaluative disagreements can be handled by the candidate's writing a response to the report.
 Candidates also have the right to decline an annual meeting, though except in unusual circumstances (e.g., a senior lecturer on what is anticipated to be a final contract), this is not a decision that should be encouraged.